ToniTannoury/InterCollab/README.md

 - Concerning the chatting system applied and interactive entery and leave of rooms, [Socket.IO](https://socket.io/) have been used in order to be able to emit events to all room joiners.Socket.IO is a widely-used JavaScript library that enables real-time, bidirectional communication between the server and clients.
 It is built on top of the WebSocket protocol and provides a simple and powerful way to implement real-time features in web applications.

+- Concerning the get coins functionality,InterCollab uses [Stripe](https://stripe.com/en-gb-us) with its webhook to successfully and securely process payments from users credit cards.